 Tell your doctor right away if you or your child have abdominal or stomach pain, rectal bleeding, or severe diarrhea.
 These may be symptoms of a serious condition called inflammatory bowel disease.

-Isotretinoin may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Isotretinoin may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, redness, soreness, or itching skin, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using isotretinoin.

 Isotretinoin contains FD&C Yellow No.5 (tartrazine) which may cause an allergic reaction, including asthma, in some people.
 This reaction is more often seen in people who also have an allergy to aspirin.